xamarin/docs-archive/recipes/android/general/projects/add_permissions_to_android_manifest/README.md

 ---
-id:{88F5827B-0B37-5B34-8685-E4D55B53E6B3}
+id: {88F5827B-0B37-5B34-8685-E4D55B53E6B3}
-title:Add Permissions to Android Manifest
+title: Add Permissions to Android Manifest
-brief:This recipe shows how to add permissions to the Android Manifest (Manifest.xml).
+brief: This recipe shows how to add permissions to the Android Manifest (Manifest.xml).
 ---

 <a name="Recipe" class="injected"></a>

 # Recipe

 To edit Android Manifest permissions for your project:
 <ide name="vs">
   <ol>
     <li>Right-click on your android project and select <span class="UIItem">Properties</span>.</li>